A HariPo oneshot

 Victoire shrugged, ignoring the rising heat of her cheeks.
 "I meant what I said."
 She thought for a moment.
 "I guess I mean that no part of a human is entirely objective."

 She turned away, her heart beating rapidly at her wish to be fitted against that strong chest.
-"Answers are only what the listener perceives them as; they are never facts."
+"Answers are only what the listener perceives them to be; they are never facts."
 She smirked a little.
 The Sorting Hat had chosen correctly; her Ravenclaw intelligence was really helping her skirt around the issue.

 He rolled his eyes.
 "So I don't get a straight answer?"